 Two resources I’ve been using to improve my listening skills are TV shows and podcasts.

 - TV Shows

 The TV show I’ve found most helpful so far is called Extra en Español.
-It’s a very cheesy series that is mildly reminiscent of Friends, but the plot of the show and the language used are very basic, so it’s easy for a beginner to follow.
+It’s a very cheesy series that is mildly reminiscent of Friends.
+But the plot of the show and the language used are very basic, so it’s easy for a beginner to follow.

-Podcasts are an excellent resource for on-the-go language learning; you can get your Spanish practice in while riding the bus, cleaning the house, or working out.
+Podcasts are an excellent resource for on-the-go language learning.
+You can get your Spanish practice in while riding the bus, cleaning the house, or working out.
 The two podcasts I recommend are the Duolingo Spanish Podcast and Coffee Break Spanish.

 If you are a complete beginner in Spanish like me, starting to learn the language can feel very overwhelming.
-Some days, you will feel like you’ve made so much progress, and other days it will seem as though you know nothing and communicating fluently is completely out of reach.
+Some days, you will feel like you’ve made so much progress.
+Other days it will seem as though you know nothing and communicating fluently is completely out of reach.
 I am struggling with this myself and am still far from where I want to be with my language skills.
 But by following the tips above and cementing these habits as I continue my Meddeas experience, I believe I will be well on my way to proficiency in Spanish when I return home at the end of the year.

 By Mackenzie G., 2019-2020

 If you want to have the same experience apply to become a Language Assistant in Spain.